WIEB Inventory of Energy Policies

 Net Metering:

-In 2006, AB2021 called for a 10% reduction of energy consumption in 10 years.
-In 2015, SB 350 raised the goal for a doubling energy efficiency savings in electricity and natural gas end uses by 2030 relative to 2015 level.
-CEC issues EE Action Plan with steps to attain the EE goal every 3 years
+In 2006, AB 2021 called for a 10% reduction in energy consumption over 10 years.
+In 2015, SB 350 set a goal to double statewide energy efficiency savings in electricity and natural gas end uses by 2030 relative to 2015 levels.
+The CEC issues an Integrated Energy Policy Report and EE Action Plan updates every three years.

 Building Codes: